facebook/react-native-website/docs/accessibility.md

 - **timer** Used to represent a timer.
 - **togglebutton** Used to represent a toggle button.
 Should be used with accessibilityState checked to indicate if the button is toggled on or off.
 - **toolbar** Used to represent a tool bar (a container of action buttons or components).
+- **grid** Used with ScrollView, VirtualizedList, FlatList, or SectionList to represent a grid.
+Adds the in/out of grid announcements to the android GridView.

 ### `accessibilityState`